7. GMT Supplemental Packages

 This package contains the programs earthtide for computing solid Earth tides, gpsgridder for gridding GPS velocity components, and velo for plotting error ellipses, velocity arrows, and rotational wedges.
 The velo program was developed by Kurt Feigl and Genevieve Patau and is now maintained by the GMT team.
 The earthtide program is a translation to C of a program written by Dennis Milbert and distributed with his permission.

-This package contains the programs coupe, meca, polar, and sac which are used by seismologists for plotting focal mechanisms (including cross-sections and polarities) and SAC files.
+This package contains the programs coupe, meca, polar, sac, grdvs30, and grdshake, which are used by seismologists for plotting focal mechanisms (including cross-sections and polarities), compute Vs30 velocities, intensity maps and SAC files.
 The coupe, meca, and polar were developed by Kurt Feigl and Genevieve Patau, while Dongdong Tian added sac; the package is now maintained by the GMT team.

 This package contains the plate tectonic programs backtracker, which you can use to move geologic markers forward or backward in time, grdpmodeler which evaluates predictions of a plate motion model on a grid, grdrotater which rotates entire grids using a finite rotation, hotspotter which generates CVA grids based on seamount locations and a set of absolute plate motion stage poles (grdspotter does the same using a bathymetry grid instead of seamount locations), originater, which associates seamounts with the most likely hotspot origins, polespotter, which determines likely stage pole locations from seafloor fabric, and rotconverter which does various operations involving finite rotations on a sphere.
 The package is maintained by Paul Wessel.